Stocks rally on U.S. economic data, bond yields rise

 “The story being told here is the economy is healthy but inflation continues to face challenges,” he said.
 “This makes even more a compelling argument for the stock market.”

-Exxon Mobil Corp (XOM.N) rose 4.01 percent and Chevron Corp (CVX.N) jumped 3.12 percent after the oil majors reported better-than-expected quarterly profits, boosting the Dow Jones industrial index.
-Amazon.com Inc (AMZN.O) fell 4.35 percent after its quarterly sales forecast fell short of Wall Street estimates, overshadowing its record sales and profit during the holiday season.
+Exxon Mobil Corp rose 4.01 percent and Chevron Corp jumped 3.12 percent after the oil majors reported better-than-expected quarterly profits, boosting the Dow Jones industrial index.

+Amazon.com Inc fell 4.35 percent after its quarterly sales forecast fell short of Wall Street estimates, overshadowing its record sales and profit during the holiday season.

 The negative to positive ratio is now 3.0, which is above the long-term average of 2.7 and above the prior four-quarter average of 1.5, Refinitiv said.

 The data suggests slower U.S. growth and adds to a growing list of economic readings indicating slowing global growth.
-The Caixin/Markit index of Chinese manufacturing fell to its lowest since February 2016 CNPMIC=ECI.
+The Caixin/Markit index of Chinese manufacturing fell to its lowest since February 2016.

 Oil prices rose, lifted by signs the United States and China could soon settle their protracted trade dispute, while producer cuts and U.S. sanctions on Venezuelan exports helped tighten supply.

 “The big news of the week is the tone of the Fed has turned a bit dovish.
-The outlook for a tightening phase has come to an end,” said Ming Trang, senior currency trader at Silicon Valley Bank in Santa Clara, California.
+The outlook for a tightening phase has come to an end,” said Minh Trang, senior currency trader at Silicon Valley Bank in Santa Clara, California.

 Reporting by Herbert Lash; additional reporting by Richard Leong; Editing by Dan Grebler